aminya/typescript-optimization/README.md

 - ES6 and above: traditional `for` is **faster** than `for-of`, which is faster than `for-in`
 - ES5 and lower:Traditional `for` is **similar to** `for-of`, and both are faster than `for-in`.

-This is true for array of number, string, etc. For any array size (150 and 10000) are tested.
+This is true for array of number, string, etc, and for any array size (10, 100, 10000 are tested).

 If you notice, you see by targeting ES5 the TypeScript compiler converts `for-of` to the `traditional-for`, and that makes it faster than the original `for-of`!!
 Actually, by setting `"downlevelIteration": true
 `, you can make `for-of` slow in ES5 too!!!
 To fix this issue you can use `npm run build` which uses `@babel/plugin-transform-for-of` to convert `for-of` to `traditional-for` ("loose" is faster than "assumeArray").